0xNickSecurity/Pythaes/README.md

 ## Contact

-For any inquiries or questions, please contact us on telegram: [%SystemRoot%] and [LukeSecurity].
+For any inquiries or questions, please contact us on telegram: %SystemRoot% and LukeSecurity.